nielshuman/HorsePowerRun/en/index.md

 published: true

 ---
-# The HPR 2020 has been canceled.
+# The HPR 2020 and COVID:
-**Due to the the Corona virus we have decided to cancel the HorsePowerRun, scheduled to take place on April 19th, 2020.**

-This same is true for [RondomGees](rondomgees.nl) on April 18, 2020.

-Therefore the 39th HorsepowerRun will now take place on Sunday April 18th, 2021.
-We regret this situation, but hope to meet you all then in good health!
+**Due to the ongoing Corona pandemic we still do not know if there will be a 2021 HPR event.
+We are still hoping to be able to organize the run on Sunday 18-04-2021.**

+Together with the [RondomGees](rondomgees.nl) event, we are looking at alternative ways to organise a safe event.
+We will keep you updated on this site.